 - Schools must admit up to their Published Admissions Number (PAN) but, if you are applying for an infant place, admission authorities may refuse your application if they have reached this limit

 There are only very limited exceptional circumstances which will enable an admission authority to offer a place in an infant class which already contains 30 pupils.

-- children whose twin or sibling from a multiple birth is admitted otherwise than as an excepted pupil
+- Children whose twin or sibling from a multiple birth is admitted in ways other than as an excepted pupil